Business bank accounts

 5. When we’ll pay you

-If you meet the eligibility requirements above, we’ll pay £200 into your new Business, Charity or Community Account during the week starting 6 July 2026.
+If you meet the eligibility requirements above, we’ll pay £200 into your new Business Account by the end of October 2026.
 We’ll email you before we make the payment to let you know when to expect it.

-Your Business, Charity or Community Account must be open and able to receive payments at the time we try to make the payment.
+Your Business Account must be open and able to receive payments at the time we try to make the payment.

 We can’t pay the £200 into any other account or by cash or cheque.